jundalisay/spblist/content/en/research/sarkar/travels/part-18.md

 55 Guru Puja is a mantra sung together with gestures in which the devotee offers his/her ego attachments to the guru.

-56 Afterward I came to know that the last, and perhaps only time that Baba had person¬ ally held a DM S was in 1962 in Begusarai, Bihar, India.
-So it is clear that Baba consid-
+56 Afterward I came to know that the last, and perhaps only time that Baba had personally held a DMS was in 1962 in Begusarai, Bihar, India.
+So it is clear that Baba considered this Timmern program something special.
+While Baba was in jail, a few avadhutas had the duty to conduct DMS.
+Since Baba's passing, DMSs have been conducted only by the President.

-196

-Travels with the Mystic Maste

 When I went upstairs, I found all the Margis in an exuberant state, singing